-The number of Secondary Heat Pumps installed has been much lower than anticipated except in the South West where there is a higher proportion of offgas network domestic heating.
+The number of Secondary Heat Pumps installed is overall above that forecasted and slightly below the previous year's actual outturn.
+In the South West & West Midlands the outturn appears significantly above forecast, whereas in South Wales it is significantly below.
 Comparison of the number of installations notified to WPD with BEIS RHI data suggests a significant level of underreporting which may partly be due to the reporting requirements for installations that do not lead to a new or modified connection.
 Forecast data is based upon the WPD 'Best View' from the Distribution Future Energy Scenarios and scaled to reflect the difference in forecasting and reporting requirements.